Beds available now! Call for same-day admission.

 • Depression

-Signs of chronic drug abuse can be seen through changes in appearance and behavior that disrupt relationships and work performance.
+Signs of chronic drug abuse can be seen through changes in appearance and behavior.
+They changes may even disrupt relationships and work performance.
 These can include:

 • Spending time with a different social group